An Infinite Dimensional Analysis of Kernel Principal Components: Kernel PCA

 absolutely convergent on $S\times S$. \item A system $\left\{ f_{n}\right\} _{n\in\mathbb{N}}$ satisfies (\ref{enu:g2}) if and only if it forms a \emph{Parseval frame} in $\mathcal{H}\left(K\right)$. \item Given (\ref{eq:g2}), then, for every sequence of independent identically distributed (i.i.d.)
 Gaussian system $\left\{ Z_{n}\right\} _{n\in\mathbb{N}},$$Z_{n}\sim N\left(0,1\right)$, i.e., each $Z_{n}$ is a standard Gaussian random variable, $\mathbb{E}\left(Z_{n}\right)=0$, $\mathbb{E}\left(Z_{n}Z_{m}\right)=\delta_{n,m}$; the representation

-is valid in $L^{2}$ of the underlying probability space. \end{enumerate} \begin{inote}When a fixed Gaussian process $(X_{s})$ is given, then the associated decomposition (\ref{eq:fd1}) is called a Karhunen-Lo\`eve (KL) transform for $X_{s}$.
-The conclusion from (\ref{enu:g1})--(\ref{enu:g4}) above is that there is a direct connection between the two KL transforms; (a) the relatively better known KL-transforms for positive definite kernels (Theorem \ref{thm:smallest_error} above and \cite{JoSo07a} Theorem 4.15), on the one hand; and (b) the corresponding KL transform for Gaussian processes (see (\ref{enu:g1})), on the other.
-This correspondence will be further studied in \secref{rg} below, see especially \corref{hl}.
+is valid in $L^{2}$ of the underlying probability space, and $\mathbb{E}\left(X_{s}X_{t}\right)=K\left(s,t\right)$ on $S\times S$. \end{enumerate} \begin{note} When a fixed Gaussian process $(X_{s})$ is given, then the associated decomposition (\ref{eq:fd1}) is called a Karhunen-Loève (KL) transform for $X_{s}$.
+The conclusion from (\ref{enu:g1})--(\ref{enu:g4}) above is that there is a direct connection between the two KL transforms the relatively better known KL-transforms for positive definite kernels (\cite{JoSo07a} Theorem 4.15).

-The object in principal component analysis (PCA) is to find optimal representations; and to select from them the ``leading terms'', the principal components.\end{inote} \begin{rem} The present general kernel framework (RKHSs and Gaussian processes) encompasses the special case we outlined in \cite{JoSo07a} Example 3.1.
+The object in principal component analysis (PCA) is to find optimal representations; and to select from them the ``leading terms'', the principal components. \end{note}

+\begin{rem} The present general kernel framework (RKHSs and Gaussian processes) encompasses the special case we outlined in \cite{JoSo07a} Example 3.1.
 By way of comparison, note that the particular positive definite kernel in the latter example is only a special case of the present ones, see (\ref{eq:g2}) and (\ref{eq:fd1}).
 These types of kernels are often referred to as the case of Mercer kernels; see also \cite{MR2228737,MR2327597,MR2558684,MR2488871}.
 A Mercer kernel is continuous, and it defines a trace class operator, as illustrated in the example.
-This latter feature in turn leads to a well defined \textquotedblleft top part of the spectrum.\textquotedblright{} And this then allows us to select the principal components; i.e., the maximally correlated variables.
+This latter feature in turn leads to a well defined ``top part of the spectrum.''
+And this then allows us to select the principal components; i.e., the maximally correlated variables.
 We shall show, in \thmref{rcpt} below, that there is an alternative approach to principal components which applies to the general class of positive definite kernels, and so goes far beyond the case of Mercer kernels. \end{rem}